 English is one of the core subjects and is broken down into components, these will familiar to you.
 They are: Writing, Reading, Grammar & Punctuation, Spelling and Handwriting.

 All these areas are covered in a week.
 There is currently a strong emphasis on a child's understanding of Grammar and Punctuation in writing.
 Reading is a skill that children practise daily at Dalestorth we aim to instil a love of reading and books.
 As parents and carers your help in acting as 'reading role-models' is crucial.
 More detail is provided below, of all the areas of English.

 Key Stage 1

-Key Stage 1 children have an hour’s English every day and an additional 20-30 minutes of work on Letters and Sounds.
-Both session follow the objectives set down in the National Curriculum for English.
+Key Stage 1 children have an English session every day and an additional 20-30 minutes of work on Letters and Sounds.
+Both sessions follow the objectives set down in the National Curriculum for English.
 Letters and Sounds is broken down into a series of phases.
-In addition children practise handwriting and work on their fine-motor skills through a range of activities.
-Reading takes place daily with guided reading sessions and opportunities are provided for regular 1:1 reading.
+Children practise handwriting and work on their fine-motor skills through a range of activities.
+Guided reading sessions take place daily and opportunities are provided for regular 1:1 reading.